 But more than just a difficulty in distinguishing AI art, the test also found that participants liked the AI images slightly more than the human-created ones.
 Six of the ten most-liked images were AI-generated, including the top two.
 The study found the same preference even among participants who said they had a strong dislike of AI art.
 See more on the results here.

-As interesting as it is, I have many doubts about the test.
-It was not scientific, and some of the images seem to have been chosen specifically to make it hard.
+As interesting as it is, I have a lot of doubts about the merits of the test.
+It wasn't conducted in a scientific way, and some of the images seem to have been chosen specifically to make it hard.
 The AI images didn't contain obvious giveaways like misshapen hands or nonsense text and many were made by experienced users of AI image generators.

 As for preferences, it may be that participants simply had preferences for particular styles of art.
 A test at DSL put pairs of human/AI images of the same style side by side and participants scored close to 100%.
 The site's readership also has an inherent bias since it includes many AI enthusiasts.
 Nevertheless, some of the example images still look very clearly AI to me.
 Check out the anime girl and the giant cats below.